 8. Budget and Hospital Availability

-SMILE, SILK, Contoura Vision, and personalised treatments (InnovEyes, CustomEyes) are expensive but offer superior quality.
+SMILE, SILK, CLEAR, Contoura Vision, and personalised treatments (InnovEyes, CustomEyes) are expensive but offer superior quality.
 These are available only at select hospitals due to the specialised equipment required.

 Your choice of treatment also depends on your financial capabilities and whether you can access hospitals that offer these treatments.